 Spicy Globe (O basilicum ‘Spicy Globe’) – I fell in love with this compact variety many years ago and still grow it in my garden beds every summer.
 The plants form attractive rounded mounds of tiny-leaves – no chopping required before they’re added to salads and pasta.

-Pesto Perpetuo (O x citriodorum ‘Pesto Perpetuo’) – Pesto Perpetuo is a standout in the garden!
+Pesto Perpetuo (O x citriodorum ‘Pesto Perpetuo’) – If you love growing basil, you’ll need to try Pesto Perpetuo.
+It’s a standout in the garden!
 It offers exceptional flavor, variegated leaves, and an unusual columnar form.
 It’s a natural genetic sport and only available as plants, not seeds, but if you can source the plants, it’s definitely worth growing in beds and containers.
-Each plant can grow three to four feet tall, but stays just a foot wide, and the stunning green and cream edged leaves are both visually stunning and richly flavored.
+Each plant can grow three to four feet tall, but stays just a foot wide.
+The stunning green and cream edged leaves are both visually stunning and richly flavored.
 Plus, the plants are sterile, which means they don’t flower and flavor quality remains high until the fall frost.